Chicken chukka

 • Add ginger-garlic paste and saute for a couple of minutes until the raw smell disappears.

-• Add chopped tomatoes and cook until they become soft and the oil starts to separate.
+• Add chopped tomato and cook until they become soft and the oil starts to separate.

-• Add garam masala, fennel powder and mix well.
+• Add chilli powder, garam masala, fennel powder and mix well.

 • Add the shallow fried chicken and mix well with the masala.